 Enjoy milder weather

 Temperatures in the spring hover around 65 degrees but can also occasionally reach into the 80s.
 Outdoor dining buds again in April and blossoms in popularity through the spring and summer.
 Rome in the spring is best tackled with some warm clothes, a few layers and definitely an umbrella.
-(Check out our spring packing tips for more on what to wear!)

 Although not as rainy as in the fall, the spring will certainly have some rain with the average amounts of precipitation decreasing consecutively in April, May and June.